What is amelanotic melanoma?

 - Increasing age — although amelanotic melanoma accounts for a significant proportion of melanoma in young children

-- Sun-exposed skin (particularly the elderly with chronic photodamage).
+- Sun-exposed skin — particularly in older people with chronic photodamage.

 What causes amelanotic melanoma?

-Melanoma is caused by malignant pigment cells (melanocytes).
-The development of malignancy in melanocytes is due to genetic changes in DNA but how and why this occurs is largely unknown.
+Melanoma is caused by malignant melanocytes.
+The development of malignancy in melanocytes is due to genetic changes in DNA, but how and why this occurs is largely unknown.
 The melanoma cells in amelanotic melanoma cannot produce mature melanin granules, which results in lesions that lack pigment.